senyosimpson/blog/blog/content/posts/data-replication.md

 ### Sloppy Quorum

 As mentioned earlier, quorums are not as fault-tolerant as they are said to be due to the nature of distributed systems.
 This results in some difficult design decisions.
 Imagine we have a cluster with 9 replicas.
 Even though we have 9 replicas, we set $n$ to 3 and $w=r=2$.
 In this scheme, we effectively have 3 partitions each containing 3 replicas.
-Of that, a particular value only needs to exist on one of those partitions and satisfy the quorum constraint to ensure we always have up to date responses.
+Of that, a particular value only needs to exist on one of those partitions and satisfy the quorum condition to ensure we always have up to date responses.
 This, however, can go wrong.
 A network interruption occurs which cuts off a client to some replicas.
 The replicas its cut off from contain *some* of the replicas needed to guarantee the quorum condition is met.
-For example, of the 9 replicas, it is cut off from 4 and 2 of those are from one partition needed to ensure quorum for a particular read request.
+For example, of the 9 replicas, it is cut off from 4 and 2 of those are from one partition needed to ensure a quorum for a particular read request.
 In this case we have a design choice:

 1. We return errors to all requests as we cannot reach a quorum
 2. We process write requests and write to them to nodes that are reachable but are not part of the partition where the value is located

-The second option is referred to as *sloppy quorum*.
+The second option is referred to as a *sloppy quorum*.
 We still need to satisfy the quorum condition but there is no guarantee the replicas are from the partition where the value is located.
 Once the other replicas are online again, the writes are sent to those replicas.
 This is known as *hinted handoff*.
-Sloppy quorum is useful when there is a requirement for high-availability for writes.
-In reality, a sloppy quorum is not quorum - it does not guarantee you will read the most up to date value.
+Sloppy quorums are useful when there is a requirement for high-availability for writes.
+In reality, a sloppy quorum is not a quorum - it does not guarantee you will read the most up to date value.
 It is a guarantee of durability - the data will be stored on $w$ nodes somewhere.

 ## Detecting concurrent writes